cdrwal/AndroidDebloater/README.md

 - **Debloat.bat**
   Main batch script to uninstall (or disable) user-level apps or certain system apps (where possible) and bloatware via ADB.

+- **ExportAppList.bat**
+   Get a list of all apps installed on your phone.

 - **AppList.txt**
   List of all apps that come pre-installed in the phone (Samsung F05).